 - If a student tells their teacher that they have experienced a form of abuse either in or outside of the school, the class teacher should record the information immediately, citing the exact words used by the child.
-The teacher should not question the child but simply let them tell their story. - This recorded information should then be passed to the Year Leader or in the case of EYFS, the Co-ordinator. - The DSL can be consulted by relevant co-ordinators to help assess the information given. - If the allegation is of serious concern or if there are two previous recordings from the same child raising similar concerns; the information needs to be passed to either the relevant coordinators. - If the student has other siblings in the school, their records should also be considered to help build a broader picture. - The DSL along with the relevant coordinator must bring the information to the Principal if the situation warrants it. - A decision will be made by Principal regarding the action to be taken. - Each case will be reviewed on its own merit, prior to contacting the student's parents. - It will be the decision of the CEO whether to contact the Supreme Education Council or if necessary the Police to help find a resolution to the problem.
+The teacher should not question the child but simply let them tell their story. - This recorded information should then be passed to the Year Leader or in the case of EYFS, the Co-ordinator. - The DSL and/or School Counsellor can be consulted by the Year Leader/EYFS Co-ordinator to help assess the information given. - If the allegation is of serious concern or if there are two previous recordings from the same child raising similar concerns; the information needs to be passed to either the Head of Primary or Head of Secondary. - If the student has other siblings in the school, their records should also be considered to help build a broader picture. - The School Counsellor/DSL along with the Head of Primary or Head of Secondary must bring the information to the Deputy Principal if the situation warrants it. - A decision will be made by the Deputy Principal in conjunction with the Principal regarding the action to be taken. - Each case will be reviewed on its own merit, prior to contacting the student's parents. - It will be the decision of the CEO whether to contact the Supreme Education Council or if necessary the Police to help find a resolution to the problem.